weiganghuang/holops-1803/task4.md

 	[nso@nso src]$
 	```

-	**As an alternative, you can use the following to copy the yang file from solution, then repeat the previsou step to compile**
+	**As an alternative, you can use the following to copy the yang file from solution, then repeat the previous step to compile**

 	```
 	[nso@nso ncs-run]cp /home/nso/solution/l2vpnreconcile/src/yang/l2vpnreconcile.yang /home/nso/packages/l2vpnreconcile/src/yang/